HugoJacq/ABL_response_to_SST_front/README.md

   The code used is MesoNH 5.6.2 ([Lafore et al. 2018](https://doi.org/10.5194/gmd-11-1929-2018)) and it can be downloaded from [here](http://mesonh.aero.obs-mip.fr/mesonh56/Download).
 Look for the row with "MASDEV5-6 BUG1" and click on the tar link.
   Basic installation instructions will be given here but you can also look at the 'A-Install' file inside the archive.
 It is assumed that you are using a linux machine, with a sourced version of mpi and a fortran compiler.

-  % Here insert a image with arrows that describe the actions to do.

   Once you have downloaded the archive, uncompress it somewhere that will not be erased (typically the $HOME directory, and not the $WORKDIR on supercomputer):